bheisler/blog-hugo-source/content/post/recipe-manager-part-4-async-std-and-even-more-druid.md

 ### Conclusion

 The all-ingredients editor is pretty much finished at this point.
-Now that I can edit and save ingredient data, the next thing is to start working on the recipe editor itself.
+Now that I can edit and save ingredient data, the [next] thing is to start working on the recipe editor itself.
 All of the widgets and design ideas I've built up so far for the ingredient editor will come in handy for the recipe editor, but there are still plenty of problems to solve.

+[next]: /post/recipe-manager-part-5-data-integrity/

 I had a bunch of vacation time at work that I needed to use up.
 What with the whole pandemic situation (and the blizzard raging outside my window right now - Oh, Canada...) there's not much